jplehmann/timecalc/README.md

 ----
 * CSS validation
 * HTML validation
+  * what doctype to use and why does it uncenter my table
 * Switch to using Web Hosted JS files? for jquery?
 * solicit feedback -- can this be given in github? stackexchange?